 Landing a project management interview is a big accomplishment.
 But you’ll only get a chance at the job if you prepare for the interview properly.
 In this article, we cover some of the most commonly asked project management interview questions so you can ace this interview and get hired.

-Congratulations, you got the interview for a project manager position.
-But right after you put the date on your calendar, the interview jitters hit you.
+Congratulations!
+You got the interview for a project manager position.
+But right after you put the date on your calendar, the interview jitters hit.
 Your mind starts racing: What kinds of questions will they ask you?
 How can you prepare and make sure you seem confident?
 Do you have the project management skills needed to succeed?

 Take a deep breath—we’re here to help.
-If you have an interview for a project manager position coming up and hope to find smart answers to common questions, this post is for you.
+If you have an interview for a project manager position coming up, this post is for you.

 Before we dive into the interview questions, let’s take a look at what a project manager actually does.